 You love and cherish your home.
 Your home is where all your best memories are made.
 And it would feel uncomfortable and maybe even intimidating to find out that your home was infested by termites.
 Termites can be very unpleasant and can cause severe damage if they are not eliminated in a timely manner.
 According to a recent survey carried out in the US, homeowners in these regions have spent billions of dollars every year trying to eliminate termites and repair the damages as a result of the infestations.

 There are a few ways to eradicate termite infestations, but early detection of infestation, for proper treatment, is crucial.
 But more often than not, the majority of homeowners rarely notice termites right away as they usually breed in dark and moist hidden places in the walls.
 In today’s post, we will share how you can easily spot termite damage and quickly take action to prevent further infestation and wood damage.

 How to Notice The Signs of Termite Damage

 1. Inspect suspected damaged wood

-The first way to notice the signs of termite damage is to look for damaged brittle wood, sandy frass and/ or brown mud tubes or tunnels.
+The first way to notice the signs of termite damage is to look for damaged brittle wood, sandy frass, and/ or brown mud tubes or tunnels.
 Termites are all different, which means they are going to leave their own distinctive patterns.

-Subterranean termites usually infest softwood and they are known to chew along grain of the wood.
-This distinctive eating habit leaves a noticeable pattern that looks similar to spiderweb on the surface of the wood.
+Subterranean termites usually infest softwood and they are known to chew along the grain of the wood.
+This distinctive eating habit leaves a noticeable pattern that looks similar to a spiderweb on the surface of the wood.
 Subterranean termites also have mud typically visible at the exterior foundation or in a garage.

 Once you’ve discovered the trails and damage caused by termites, the next step to take is to eradicate the infestation.
 Formosan is considered to be the most voracious type of Subterranean termite.
 Their colonies are usually massive in number and are known to be fast destroyers.
 They chew up through the wood very fast leaving tiny slivers behind.